Niša Saveljić: Club career

 Born in Titograd, Saveljić made his senior debut with Budućnost in the 1988–89 campaign.
 He spent five seasons at the club, before surprisingly moving to Hajduk Kula in the summer of 1993.
 Due to his consistent performances with the club, Saveljić secured a transfer to Partizan in the 1995 winter transfer window.
 He won back-to-back championship titles in 1996 and 1997.

 In the summer of 1997, Saveljić moved to France and signed with Bordeaux.
 He won the league title in his second season at the club.
 Afterwards, Saveljić spent another two years with Bordeaux, while also being loaned to his former club Partizan in the 2001 winter transfer window.
 He helped them win the 2000–01 FR Yugoslavia Cup, before returning to France.
 Over the next four years, Saveljić went on to play for Sochaux, Bastia, Guingamp and Istres.

 In July 2005, Saveljić made another return to Partizan, signing a two-year deal.
 He was suspended in May 2006 for confronting with his teammate Danko Lazović after a training session.
 Eventually, Saveljić left the club by mutual agreement in August 2006.

 International career

 Saveljić made his debut for FR Yugoslavia in a 3–1 win against Hong Kong on 31 January 1995.
 He earned 32 caps and scored one goal for the national team, having represented the country at the 1998 FIFA World Cup and UEFA Euro 2000.

 Post-playing career

-In August 2017, Saveljić was appointed CEO of the newly founded Girondins de Bordeaux USA, as a result of a partnership between Bordeaux and Washington, D.C.-based club Olney Girls 99.
+In August 2017, Saveljić was appointed CEO of the newly founded Girondins de Bordeaux USA, as a result of a partnership between Bordeaux and Washington, D.C.–based club Olney Girls 99.

 Personal life

-Saveljić also holds French citizenship.
+Saveljić acquired French nationality by naturalization on 15 January 2003.
 He is the father of water polo player Nicolas Saveljić, the older brother of the late Monteniggers member Nebojša Saveljić, and the cousin of Montenegrin international footballer Esteban Saveljich.